 Our small size encourages a close-knit, involved university community, but you have to be here to fully experience it.
 Students who live on campus are more likely to join clubs, attend events, and meet new people.

-Studies have shown that students who live in residence often achieve higher grade point averages.
-It makes sense.
-It's hard to be late for class when you live five minutes away.
-Not sure you're ready for the midterm?
-Ask your housemates for help.
+Studies have shown that students who live in residence often achieve higher grade point averages—it's hard to be late for class when you live five minutes away.
+Plus, you'll be steps away from helpful resources like the Writing Centre, Peer Mentoring, Learning Strategy Services, and more!

-Your housemates will be from different cities, provinces, and even countries.
-While you share with them what it's like coming from your hometown, they'll teach you about theirs!
+Our 1,800 students come from more than 40 countries.
+While you share with your housemates what it's like coming from your hometown, they'll teach you about theirs!
 You may find yourself learning a new language or spending a school break visiting another city or country.

 Moving Into Residence